MicrosoftDocs/winrt-api/windows.services.store/storecontext.md

 ## -remarks

+To use an object of this class in a desktop app, cast it to the [IInitializeWithWindow](/windows/win32/api/shobjidl_core/nn-shobjidl_core-iinitializewithwindow) interface, and pass an owner window's handle to the [Initialize](/windows/win32/api/shobjidl_core/nf-shobjidl_core-iinitializewithwindow-initialize) method.
+For more info, and code examples, see [Display WinRT UI objects that depend on CoreWindow](/windows/apps/develop/ui-input/display-ui-objects).

 > [!NOTE]
 > This class and the rest of the [Windows.Services.Store](windows_services_store.md) namespace was introduced in Windows 10, version 1607.
 This class can only be used in projects that target **Windows 10 Anniversary Edition (10.0; Build 14393)** or a later release in Visual Studio.
 If your project targets an earlier version of Windows 10, you must use the [Windows.ApplicationModel.Store](../windows.applicationmodel.store/windows_applicationmodel_store.md) namespace instead of the [Windows.Services.Store](windows_services_store.md) namespace.
 For more information, see [In-app purchases and trials](/windows/uwp/monetize/in-app-purchases-and-trials).